dward2/BME547/Resources/virtual_machines.md

 * You will need an SSH client on your computer, which is an application that allows you to access and interact with the Linux VM.
 There are a variety of options for SSH clients.
-  + For macOS, there is a built-in SSH client you can run from the Terminal window.
-Type `ssh user@hostname` where `user` is is the user account to be accessed and `hostname` is the name of the server.
-For example:
+  + For macOS and Windows, there is a built-in SSH client you can run from the Terminal/CMD/GitBash window.
+Type `ssh user@hostname` where `user` is the user account to be accessed and `hostname` is the name of the server.
+For
-  `aa123@vcm-1111.vm.duke.edu`.
+    example: `aa123@vcm-1111.vm.duke.edu`.
 Then, login to your VM using your NetID and password.
+You will now see your virtual machine linux prompt.
+    Typing `exit` at the prompt will close the connection to the VM and return you to your local command line prompt.
   + For Windows, a variety of free, third-party software exists, including:
     ++ PuTTY, <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>
     ++ MobaXterm, <https://mobaxterm.mobatek.net/>

 #### Using PuTTY
 *  Upon running PuTTY, the initial window will be the PuTTY Configuration window.
-On the left hand pane of the window, "Session" should be chosen.
+On the left-hand pane of the window, "Session" should be chosen.
 *  In the "Host Name" box on the right-hand side, enter the name of your VM (example, `vcm-####.vm.duke.edu`).
 * A "PuTTY Security Alert" window may open.
 Click "Yes" to continue.